.png)

 Hello Friend,

-My door is always open to discuss modifications and areas to skip if a topic might be triggering to you.
-Please be kind to yourself, first and foremost, and if now isn’t a good time to read this novel, then I will certainly understand.
+My door is always open to discuss modifications and areas to skip if a topic might trigger to you.
+Please be kind to yourself first and foremost, and if now isn’t a good time to read this novel, then I will certainly understand.
 Perhaps there will be a better time in the future.
 If you still have questions or specific triggers in mind, I’m available through Instagram (@brookegilbertauthor), TikTok (tiktok.com/@BrookeGAuthor), and email (brookegilbertauthor@gmail.com).

 I hope you enjoy your time in Maui and Oahu!
 I can’t wait to discuss this novel with you :)